 For more information please email Professor Friedman.

-We will welcome new Assistant Professor of Israel Studies Assaf Harel this Fall.
+This Fall we welcomed new Assistant Professor of Israel Studies Assaf Harel.
 Professor Harel received his Ph.D. in Anthropology from Rutgers and focuses on ethnography and anthropology of religion, messianism, and the settlement movements.
+He is teaching Cultures and Society in Israel, and a mini course on Israel-Palestine.

 Support Israel Studies at Binghamton